tacatac/archnosh/README.md

 Read the [timorous admin's installation how-to](https://jdebp.eu/Softwares/nosh/timorous-admin-installation-how-to.html).

 The following describes the two expected common setups.

-Both assume you are running a default systemd-managed install.
+Both assume that you are running the default [systemd](https://wiki.archlinux.org/index.php/Systemd)-managed install.

 #### nosh service manager only: nosh-run-via-systemd

-The current default system and service manager for Archlinux is [systemd](https://wiki.archlinux.org/index.php/Systemd).

 It is possible to run nosh as a service manager alongside systemd.